Allergy Proof Your Home

 Allergies are the immune system’s way of fighting various environmental aspects that it considers to be threatening.
 Substances to which the body has an allergic reaction are called allergens.
 Allergies can cause asthma, allergic rhinitis (runny nose), or skin reactions.
 Many common allergens are found in trees, pollen, foods, and molds.
 When you allergy-proof your home you can decrease your exposure to allergens.
-The three most common allergens are:
+The most common allergens are:

 - Dust mites are the most common allergen; dust mites are tiny creatures found in dust.
 They love warmth and high humidity (over 60%).
 They survive by feeding on dead skin and dander shed by humans and animals.
 Because they are around us all the time, many people can develop allergies to them.
 They can live in carpets, toys, bedding, furniture and drapes.
 Click here to read more about dust mites.

-- Cats are the second most common allergen.
-Cat dander, hair, and saliva are all allergens.
+- Pet dander is also a common allergen.
+Cat and dog dander, hair, and saliva are all allergens.
 Click here to read more about Pet Dander.

 - Cockroaches are a common allergen in the Northeastern United States.
 They seek out food and warmth provided by human habitats, especially in the winter months.
 Click here to read more about cockroaches.

 It is possible to control the presence of common allergens in your home.
 Here are a few tips to help you get started:

 - Control dust.
 Routinely remove and clean dust and objects that hold dust like books, magazines, rugs, drapes, carpets and toys.
 Carefully vacuum beds, pillows, drapes, carpets, floors and furniture.
 Avoid smoking inside.